U.S. sanctions Chinese oil buyer over alleged Iran violations

 According to data from government and trade sources, Asia’s crude oil imports from Iran fell in May to the lowest in at least five years after China and India wound down purchases amid U.S. sanctions, while Japan and South Korea halted imports.

-Reporting by Lesley Wroughton; additional reporting by David Brunnstrom and Timothy Gardner; Writing by Susan Heavey; editing by Jonathan Oati, Tom Brown & Simon Cameron-Moore
+Reporting by Lesley Wroughton; additional reporting by David Brunnstrom and Timothy Gardner in Washington, and by Chen Aizhu in Singapore; writing by Susan Heavey; editing by Tom Brown, Simon Cameron-Moore and Richard Pullin